SerhatUzbas/commit-crafter-ai/README.md

 commit-crafter-ai craft --copy
 ```

+## Configuration

+You can customize the commit message generation prompt by creating a `craft.config` file in your project root directory.
+If no config file is found, the default prompt will be used.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.